-The day-to-day application of this policy and enrolment procedures is carried out by the Deputy Headmaster, the Registrar, The Head of Student Admissions and Staff Services and other delegated staff.
+The day-to-day application of this policy and enrolment procedures is carried out by The Head of Admissions, The Deputy Headmaster and other delegated staff from the Admissions Team.

 The School accepts the enrolment of students from the day following their birth date and maintains an electronic database of family and student details prior to the time of commencement.
-Throughout their time in the school students remain on the electronic database and a hard copy of their critical files are kept in the School's compactus.
+Throughout their time in the school students remain on the electronic database and a hard copy of their critical files is kept in the School's compactus.

 Records of past students are also maintained on the database and copies of critical files are stored electronically on online servers.
-In the first twelve months following a student's departure any hard copy files are transferred to the online server.
+In the first twelve months following a student's departure, any hard copy files are transferred to the online server.
 Thereafter they are filed as archives indefinitely.
-At the time of writing this policy the school is also in process of archiving historical enrolment documents electronically.